jshubham2304/first_impression/README.md

     *   Enable Firestore and Storage in your Firebase project.

 2.  **Configure Environment Variables:**
-    *   In the root directory of this project, find the file named `.env.local.example`.
+    *   In the root directory of this project, create a new file named `.env.local`.
-    *   Create a copy of this file and rename it to `.env.local`.
+    *   Copy the content from the `.env.local.example` file into your new `.env.local` file.
-    *   Open `.env.local` and replace the placeholder values (like `YOUR_API_KEY`) with the actual credentials you copied from your Firebase project settings.
+    *   Replace the placeholder values (like `YOUR_API_KEY`) with the actual credentials you copied from your Firebase project settings.

     Your `.env.local` file should look something like this:
     ```